Our History

 • We will see an increase of prayer for our rural communities sweep across our nation.

-As Roy & Lennie Adrian retired, Murray & Debbie Graham stepped in to fill the position of Executive Director.
+As Roy & Lennie Adrian retired, Murray & Debbie Graham became the first Executive Directors of VM Canada.
 This transition happened on July 1, 2016.

 New District Representatives